buildpacks/rfcs/0000-spec-distribution.md

 4. Should we remove symlinks in a buildpackage to buildpacks that don't match a buildpackage stack?
    Suggestion: no, this makes dynamic builder generation difficult.

+5. Is `package.toml` really necessary?
+   Suggestion: it's necessary until we develop a buildpack registry that allows you to download a buildpack based on its ID.
+   Once there is a registry, we should deprecate `package.toml` so packages can be generated directly from `buildpack.toml`.
+   At that point, we should add a `ref` field to `buildpacks[].order[].group[]` so that registry locations can be overridden.

 # Drawbacks
 [drawbacks]: #drawbacks